 The decision how often an item value off discount is applied depends on multiple settings.
 If the discount is configured to be applied to all items, the setting of

 MaxApplications is invalidated.
-In contrast to that, if the action is configured to be applied to 1 cart item, then exactly the amount of items is discounted which is defined with
+If the action is configured to be applied to one cart item, then the exact amount of items defined with MaxApplications is discounted.

 An order value off discount will be applied depending on the rebate condition and the setting of